 - What are the most important factors when choosing a course?

 - What are other alternative methods of education?

 When choosing an online course, make sure that you are not overpaying for this service.
 You can find a lot of very pricey systems with questionable content.
 But is it worth paying for a course at all?

 Several distance learning services allow to attending online courses for free.
 Udemy, Coursera, and Codecademy are among them.
 Usually, you can access the content for free, but you have to pay for the shareable certificate or course materials.

 Actionable advice: Try a free trial before paying for the whole course and ensure that profits offered for the price are worth it.

 Depending on the course type, there can be many materials such as downloadable tables, exercises, or videos offered.
 Remember that courses with additional materials are often better prepared (more complex).
 But don’t be fooled by the extras – course publishers often provide tons of useless rubbish as bonus materials.

 Actionable advice: Carefully check what is added to the course.

 Length of the course

-Read the course syllabus in details.
+Read the course syllabus in detail.
 You don’t want to spend a hundred dollars for a course, only to find out that it lasts ten hours and it’s only an introduction to the topic.
-Unless you’re looking for a short course.
-It’s very important to know what you want in the course and to what extend you can commit yourself to this topic.
-Make sure that the service has an online app that allows you to learn on the go (for example in the public transport or on the toilet).
+Unless you’re looking for a short course, it’s vital to know what you want in the course and to what extent you can commit yourself to this topic.
+Ensure that the service has an online app that allows you to learn on the go (for example, on public transport or the toilet).